ChrisRatliff/DigDeeperCTF/README.md

 cd DigDeeperCTF

-Run the Python Script:

-Run the Python script to simulate the data breach:

-python DigDeeperCTF.py

-Analyze the Output:

-The script will simulate a successful breach and display the stolen data.

-Examine the stolen data to find the flag.
-The flag format is typically MineFlag{flag_here}.

 Search for the Flag:

 Use text search or analysis tools to find the flag within the stolen data.